 Type 17 Point Coarse Thread Deck Screws in Corrosion Resistant Stainless Steel

-Stainless Steel Deck Screws are available in Grade 305 or Grade 316 Stainless Steel.
-For applications that will be exposed to salt water or salt water moisture, such as docks, boardwalks, and other seaside applications, we recommend using 316 Stainless Steel because it has a greater tolerance to the rust and corrosion that salt water can cause.
+Stainless Steel Deck Screws are available in Grade 305 Stainless Steel or Grade 316 Stainless Steel.
+305 Stainless Steel Deck Screws are suitable for exterior applications exposed to weather and moisture, however for applications that will be exposed to salt water or salt water moisture, such as docks, boardwalks, and other seaside applications, we recommend using Marine Grade 316 Stainless Steel because it has a greater tolerance to the rust and corrosion that salt water can cause.

 Stainless Steel Deck Screw Installation Tips:

 Always pre-drill a pilot hole into the wood or composite decking material before installing the screw.
 This is especially important in hardwoods, and helps to alleviate any problems experienced with wood knots.

 A traditional bar of soap can be used as a lubricant or wax on the threads of the screw to help prevent snapping heads and screw distortion.

 Premium bits should be used when available to prevent cam out and fastener drive stripping.